Zeqi2799/Blockchain-Project/README.md

 ## Team Contribution
 Each team member completed 1/3 of the total project workload.
 The general contents are:

-- Yuhui Jiao: Stated the main goals and steps of the project.
-Organized the relevant concepts of Uniswap V3 and explained key functions and core events in the Factory Contract.
+- Yuhui Jiao: Organized the relevant concepts of Uniswap V3 and explained key functions and core events in the Factory Contract.
+Wrote Python scripts to clean liquidity pool data.

 - Zeqi Chen: Wrote Python scripts to query liquidity pool data, collected and processed raw data from The Graph, and analyzed and summarized liquidity trends over the past year.

-- Yuchen Zheng: Wrote Python scripts to clean liquidity pool data and used LLM to forecast transaction trends for April 2025.
+- Yuchen Zheng: Stated the main goals and steps of the project and used LLM to forecast transaction trends for April 2025.
 Also formatted and organized the final report.